 I wanted to try a new twist on an old favorite way of baking corned beef.
-I kept it really simple and coated the entire beef with a thick coating of Dijon mustard then added a layer of brown sugar to the top.
+Wanting to keep it simple, I coated the entire beef with a thick coating of Dijon mustard then added a layer of brown sugar to the top.
 I baked it in two layers of foil for three hours and it turned out moist, flavorful, and delicious.
-I served this baked dijon-brown sugar corned beef with an Irish root salad and some Colcannon for a delicious meal that my entire family enjoyed.
+This baked dijon-brown sugar corned beef was served with an Irish root salad and some Colcannon for a delicious meal that my entire family enjoyed.

 I learned from various websites that corned beef can be very salty, especially when baked.
 To remedy this, simply place the corned beef in a large pot of water and boil over high heat for one minute.
 Drain the water and pat the corned beef dry.

-Brush a thick coating of Dijon mustard over the entire piece of beef.
-Place fat side up on a large piece of tin foil.
+Brush a thick coating of Dijon mustard over the entire piece of beef, then place it, fat side up on another large piece of tin foil.
 Next, sprinkle the brown sugar on top evenly.

 Open the foil and broil the corned beef for 2-3 minutes, until the top is bubbly and lightly browned.
 Watch carefully so it doesn’t burn.
 Let the corned beef rest for at least 10 minutes before slicing across the grain of the meat.
 Serve with the reserved extra Dijon mustard on the side if desired.
 Enjoy!